-The Eighty20 National Segmentation (ENS), while protecting customer privacy and data protection, enables the most comprehensive view of South African adults.
-Using statistical techniques to overlay diverse datasets, including bureau, national and regional surveys, over 3,000 variables are mapped to each consumer.
+The Eighty20 National Segmentation (ENS) Customer Profiling Tool, while protecting customer privacy and data protection, enables the most comprehensive view of South African adults.
+Using statistical techniques to overlay diverse datasets, including bureau, national and regional surveys, over 1,000 variables are mapped to each consumer.
 Your consumers are mapped to one of 1,500 micro-segments, 48 sub-segments and 8 segments using either SA ID, mobile number or key variables such as age, income and gender.

 - Businesses spend significant money on internal analysis, customer research and external market research to better understand their market and customers